ivotron/quiho-popper/paper/paper.md

-profile captures the resource utilization pattern of an application which can be used to automatically validate its performance behavior across multiple revisions of its code base, making _quiho_ an approach to characterizing applications that is resilient to code refactoring.
+profile captures the resource utilization pattern of an application which can be used to automatically validate its performance behavior across multiple revisions of its code base, making _quiho_ an approach to characterizing application performance that is resilient to code refactoring.

 In this article, we demonstrate that _quiho_ can successfully identify performance regressions.
 We show (@Sec:eval) that _quiho_ (1) obtains